MarcoBarroca/MarcoBarroca/README.md

 <h1>Hi, my name is Marco Antonio Barroca!</h1>
 I'm a physicist from Rio de Janeiro, currently a Ph.D.
 Candidate @ CBPF.
-Recently I've been hired by IBM as a Reserach Intern.
+Recently I've been working for IBM as a research Scientist for three years now.

 <h3>Quantum Computers, Quantum Metrology and Quantum Algorithms</h3>